 Disclaimer: The information contained on this site is general in nature and for informational purposes.
 It is not meant to substitute for the advice provided by your own physician or other medical professional.
 None of the statements on this site are a recommendation as to how to treat any particular disease or health-related condition.
 If you suspect you have a disease or health-related condition of any kind, you should contact your health care professional immediately.
 Please read all product packaging carefully and consult with a healthcare professional before starting any diet, exercise, supplementation or medication program.
 Cosmetic products have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent disease. read less

-Apple cider vinegar seems to be one of the popular kids at the high school of current alternative health.
+Apple cider vinegar seems to be one of the popular kids at the high school of natural health.
 Can you picture apple cider vinegar and kale leaning up against their lockers, just gossiping away about how they’re the most talked about ingredients in school?
-All the while, blueberries stand off to the side, wishing they could get in on the hype.
+All the while, blueberries stand off to the side, wishing someone would notice their antioxidants.

 So what’s up with this mysterious vinegar?
 Why is everyone talking about it and why is it so special?

 Apple Cider Vinegar Versus Other Vinegars